redis/redis-rb/README.markdown

 ## Contributing

 [Fork the project](http://github.com/ezmobius/redis-rb) and send pull requests.
-You can also ask for help at `#redis` on Freenode.
+You can also ask for help at `#redis-rb` on Freenode.